KevinWu098/KevinWu098/README.md

 Spending Winter at Mercury on the Creative Products team.
 Incoming at 💸 (S25), 🚀 (F25).
 Previously at Stoke Space, working on [Fusion](https://www.stokefusion.com/).

 ## Hackathons
 I love hackathons!
 I usually handle the frontend and project pitching, but I also work on ideation and fullstack integraton.
 Currently, I have **9** hackathon wins (incl.
-Grand Prize @ [UC Berkeley](https://devpost.com/software/dispatch-ai)) and have attended **12** hackathons!
+[Grand Prize @ UC Berkeley](https://devpost.com/software/dispatch-ai))!

 ##